Depositphotos_163770464_l-2015

 Size

-According to Steve Antonoff, a renowned author and consultant in higher education, size considerations often cause students to limit the field of potential colleges too early in the process of choosing a college.
 There is often a misconception that larger schools offer a less personalized academic environment.
 However, advising is often better.
 Larger campuses may also give students a better opportunity to find their niche.
 Smaller colleges may give students more opportunity to connect with professors and their peers.
-College tours, even just walking around a college campus, are key to getting the feel of large, medium, and smaller-sized student bodies.

-Extracurriculars, Learning Support and Career Advising
+Extracurriculars, Learning Support, and Career Advising

 I always ask students to picture themselves on campus.
 What are you doing?
 What kind of help do you need to succeed?
 A recent client headed to the University of Colorado wanted the classic Division 1 Saturday afternoon football experience.
 So, we looked for schools with a strong football tradition.
 A current client interested in studying International Business wants the opportunity to study in France for a semester of language immersion.
 Other things to consider include internships, research opportunities, academic support and mental health services.